dynamsoft-docs/barcode-reader-docs/programming/python/release-notes/python-8.md

 - Improved the recognition accuracy for GS1 Databar.
 - Removed the exception code from `barcodeText` when using a valid trial license.
-- Included native C++ DLL files in the .NET assembly files, so users don't need to manually copy these files to the specific folder.

 ### Fixed